AztecProtocol/aztec-packages/docs/docs/developers/debugging/sandbox-errors.md

 Circuits work by having a fixed size array.
 As such, we have limits on how many UTXOs can be created (aka "commitments") or destroyed/nullified (aka "nullifiers") in a transaction.
 Similarly we have limits on many reads or writes you can do, how many contracts you can create in a transaction.
 This error typically says that you have reached the current limits of what you can do in a transaction.
 Some examples when you may hit this error are:

-- too many new commitments in one tx
+- too many new note hashes in one tx
 - too many new nullifiers in one tx
   - Note: Nullifiers may be created even outside the context of your Aztec.nr code.
 Eg, when creating a contract, we add a nullifier for its address to prevent same address from ever occurring.
 Similarly, we add a nullifier for your transaction hash too.
 - too many private function calls in one tx (i.e. call stack size exceeded)